-Trinity United Church- gives the program use of their lobby area on the afternoon of the third Thursday of the month to distribute Good Food Boxes.
+Gives the program use of their lobby area once per month to distribute Good Food Boxes.

-The Enderby Seniors Center has been donated for the use of the Enderby Good Food Box volunteers to assemble and distribute produce boxes on the third Thursday of the month.
+Donates space for the use of the Enderby Good Food Box volunteers to assemble and distribute produce boxes each month.

 Since 2011, the student association has ordered Good Food Boxes for their students and has been a depot for GFB pickup.

 Thank you to The Regional District of the North Okanagan who donated $10,600 of pandemic recovery funds in 2021 to sponsor 200 boxes per month for 5 months to families in the more rural areas of the North Okanagan.